theamolghuge/product-demo/README.md

-Front End Interview code project:
+After cloning

+Run following commands

+npm install -> for installing dependency

+npm run dev -> for starting project

+npm run test -> for running test on project

+Summary:

-We’d like you to showcase your code organization and thoughtful component design to create a React application written in TypeScript for displaying data that is retrieved via a network call to a given API.
-Please spend approximately 1 hour to work through creating the following small UI application.
-During the in-person interview we will ask that you walk through your code and explain the choices you made.
-We may then ask further questions about how you could support new features and changes to the initial requirements.
+Created a React App written in TypeScript for displaying data that is retrieved via a network call to a given API

-Create a route in the application at /home that is a simple landing page with a link to a separate /product-list route.
-The product-list page has the following high-level
+Created a route / instead of /home -> simple landing page and /product-list -> product page
-requirements:

-1. use the https://fakestoreapi.com/products API to retrieve a list of products
+Used https://fakestoreapi.com/products to retrieve a list of products

-2. display the title, price, image and rating of the product in a grid, where each product should have its own card on the page
+Displayed the title, price, image and rating of the product in a grid, where each product has its own card on the page

-3. add a UI element to allow the user to toggle the view between the grid view (above
-   #2) and a table view where each property of the product is listed in a column
-4. make filter buttons at the top of the page that will allow the user to sort by price (highest to lowest and lowest to highest), this should work for both views (grid from #2, table from #3) and sort should be maintained when the user toggles the view
+Added toggle to choose between grid view and list view

+Added Filter button to sort by price in both views

-Extras: test coverage, reasonable styles, handling page width changes, accessibility concerns
+Extras: Added test cases, used tailwind styles, handling page width changes using responsive design, accessibility concerns by using semantic tags

+Additional Features Added:

+Search the product using title

+Filter Product by Category

+Pagination for moving around different pages